charliecalvert/CloudNotes/Assignments/FirebaseStarter.md

 To get started deploying our pages to the web, we will use a Google product called [Firebase](https://firebase.google.com/).

+## Create App

+Go to the firebase console: [https://console.firebase.google.com/](https://console.firebase.google.com/).

+Select the **Create New Project** button.

+Call it **prog270-lastname**

+Find the Hosting tool and click the **Get Started** button.
+Click through the simple dialogs in the app wizard.

+You are now ready to begin deploying apps to the cloud.
+The next step is to set up a place on your hard drive where you can create and deploy the files for your application.

+## Create Workspace

 If you have not done so already, create a **Source** directory:

 <pre>